-Five archaeological sites have been recorded within the Action Alternative's footprint.
+Five archaeological sites have been recorded within the Preferred Alternative's footprint.
 Three of the sites have been mitigated through recordation, and have been at least partially removed by previous projects that disturbed these sites.
 The other two archaeological sites are:

-- A site near Pier 48, where a portion of the now buried Ballast Island is still in place and could be affected by construction of the sidewalk and bicycle facility - A site near Union Street and Western Avenue, where a historic buried concrete wall could intersect with the pedestrian improvements at Union Street
+- Ballast Island, a site near Pier 48 that was formerly used as a Native American encampment and meeting place, which could be disturbed by construction of the sidewalk and bicycle facility - A site near Union Street and Western Avenue, where a historic buried concrete wall could be affected by the pedestrian improvements at Union Street

 Undetected sites may still be present in portions of the project footprint that have not been investigated for cultural resources.
-The greatest likelihood of encountering such materials is in the area between Pike Street and Blanchard Street, where construction depths could reach 80 feet bgs.
-Although regrading in this area has removed some of the native soils, the historic fill is thinner than it is along the shoreline, and deeper areas of excavation could intersect older deposits that have the potential to contain precontact materials.
-Construction activities on Union Street would be 40 to 60 feet deep due to the drilled shafts required for the pedestrian walkway connections; therefore, older archaeological deposits could also be encountered.
+The greatest likelihood of encountering such materials is in the area between Pike Street and Blanchard Street, where construction depths could reach 80 feet below ground surface.
+Although regrading in this area has removed some of the native soils, the historic fill is thinner than it is along the shoreline, and deeper areas of excavation could intersect older deposits that have the potential to contain pre-contact materials.
+Construction activities on Union Street would be 40 to 60 feet deep due to the drilled shafts required for the pedestrian walkway connections; therefore, older archaeological deposits could also be encountered in this area.

 To address the potential for project construction to impact currently undetected archaeological sites, the City would prepare an Inadvertent Discovery Plan before project construction begins.
-The City might also develop a plan in consultation with the Washington State Department of Archaeology and Historic Preservation (DAHP) and interested Native American tribes to conduct archaeological monitoring during some construction activities in areas having a high potential for encountering undetected archaeological resources.
+The City would also develop a plan in consultation with the Washington State Department of Archaeology and Historic Preservation (DAHP) and affected Native American tribes to conduct archaeological monitoring during construction activities affecting Ballast Island, and potentially in other areas having a high potential for encountering undetected archaeological resources.